djaus2/BruceEckel.github.io/_posts/2014-10-15-finding-flow.md

 ## In the Short Term: Atomic Scala ##

-[Atomic Scala](http://www.atomicscala.com/) has been out long enough that there's a new point release that has produced some small changes to the book, along with the numerous accumulated edits that accumulate once you've "put the manuscript in a drawer" for awhile --- you read it again and a lot of corrections and rewrites jump out at you.
+[Atomic Scala](http://www.atomicscala.com/) has been out long enough that there's a new Scala point release that has produced some small changes to the book, along with the numerous accumulated edits that accumulate once you've "put the manuscript in a drawer" for awhile --- you read it again and a lot of corrections and rewrites jump out at you.
 I've had a number of people report bugs, mostly in the exercises and solutions.

 In addition, I've started getting requests for foreign-language translation rights, and I'd like the project to be tuned up before someone goes to the effort of a translation.